Barbados

 at Mangoes on our own West Coast, as well as enjoying the swimming

-pool just across the road, you can swim, snorkel, dive (the dive-school
+pool just across the road, you can swim, snorkel, dive, water-ski,

 Eating Out